imran-binhasan/ai-task-playground/README.md

 - Express middleware chaining for validation
 - Balancing polish with time constraints
 - Value of architectural decisions (services pattern made testing easier)
+- Importance of formal planning documentation for professional projects

 ### What I Would Improve in Code/Structure